 According to the Deans Street Works accommodation page, which still features a mock-up image of the building, rent for the city centre accommodation begins at £175.30 per week for an ensuite room.

 Last year, freshers were re-located to Newport as Bristol University ran out of accommodation spaces.

 Incoming freshers have been left frustrated and confused by the announcement.
-One student, who wishes to remain anonymous, told The Bristol Tab that “we have been asking for information for weeks and many of us were assured we wouldn’t be put into hotels, no one at the accommodation office really knows what’s going on and we still don’t know when or where we will be moving in.
+One student, who wishes to remain anonymous, has said “we have been asking for information for weeks and many of us were assured we wouldn’t be put into hotels, no one at the accommodation office really knows what’s going on and we still don’t know when or where we will be moving in.

 “When you call or email either no one replies, or they don’t know anything about the situation.
 They asked us for patience and then gave us one day to decide what to do based on absolutely no information.”

 @BristolUni telling us our accommodation isn’t ready and that we’re moving into a hotel, don’t know which hotel or when, 10 days before move in week? like moving to a different city/country isn’t stressful enough

 Students still do not know how they are going to prepare food or do laundry in a hotel.
 Another student, who also wishes to remain anonymous, admitted he doesn’t know “how I’m going to get food or when we are allowed to move in to the hotel”.